DBojneagu/PublicCam-Yolo-MobileNetSSD/README.md

 1. Download the zipfile
 2. Download yolov3.weights ( I could not push it into this repo, even with github LFS.
 So if you want to run the program you need to go and install yolov3.weights)
-You can downloda it from here : https://drive.google.com/file/d/1tQ5wa_kBLDst9OT4_3EENjRLvHFfkeHH/view?usp=sharing
+You can download it from here : https://drive.google.com/file/d/1tQ5wa_kBLDst9OT4_3EENjRLvHFfkeHH/view?usp=sharing
 3. Open it using a code editor ( i'm going to show it using PyCharm )
 4. Install the needed packages by going into the terminal, and typing :